alttch/eva3/doc/lm/lm.rst

 a network-based controller, its mission is to control equipment in local networks and work as cloud controller via the Internet.

-Decision-making system of LM PLC is event-based instead of cycle-based, however you can organize cycles with :ref:`logic variables<lvar>` using them as a cycle timers.
+LM PLC operations can be event-based, cycle-based, and called manually by used.

 LM PLC is customized and controlled via :doc:`lm_ei` web interface or :doc:`lm-cmd</cli>` console application.
 It can also be integrated into other